artempoletsky/easyrpc/README.md

   etc: any
 }

-// then declare a validation rules object.
-It basically repeats your argument type above in trivial cases.
-But it can be extened for complex cases.
+// Then declare a validation rules object.
+// It basically repeats your argument type above in trivial cases.
+// But it can be extened for complex cases.

 // the naming prefix `V` stands for Validation const VMyMethod: ValidationRule<TMyMethod> = {
   num: "number", //function `validate` will return 400 error if the given parameter is not a number